ayepRahman/Arif-Rahman-PortFolio/README.md

 **Credit**

-* Seth , Vikas , Raymond and all the others that comment on how to improve my project
+* John, Seth, Vikas, Raymond and all the others that comment on how to improve my project